DeepRiskAUMC/DEEP-RISK-Fibrosis-project-2021-2022/deeprisk_weakly_supervised/README.md

 * Install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 * `conda env create --file deeprisk_weak.yml` from cmd/terminal at cloned repository to create the conda environment.
 * `conda activate deeprisk_weak` in terminal to activate the environment.
+*  On the L drive, all trained models and data can be found in `L:\basic\diva1\Onderzoekers\DEEP-RISK\DEEP-RISK\deeprisk_weakly_supervised_data_and_models.zip`.
+Unpack the parts that you need in your cloned repository.
+Fibrosis pseudolabels are in the classification model log folders.
+Similarly, fibrosis segmentation predictions are in the fibrosis segmentation model log folder, and myocardium segmentation predictions are in the myocardium segmentation log folders.

 ## 1. Training myocardium segmentation & inference